5 Videos to Help Reflect, Rethink and Refocus (2026)

 Here, we have curated 5 videos that offer practical, actionable advice to help you enter 2026 with clarity, confidence, and momentum, as you begin the year with a refreshed outlook.

-1. Rethinking Science Communication: Beyond Technology Trends.: This episode truly resonates as the host Nikesh Gosalia along with guests Joy Moore and Kent Anderson call out some of the most pressing contradictions facing the publishing world today.
-A must-listen for anyone who wants to repair—not just rewire—how science is communicated.
+This episode truly resonates as the host Nikesh Gosalia along with guests Joy Moore and Kent Anderson call out some of the most pressing contradictions facing the publishing world today.
+A must-listen for anyone who wants to repair, not just “rewire”, how science is communicated.
+A lot of food for thought on the human role in communication of science.

 Want more tips?
 Visit our YouTube channel, subscribe and keep learning into 2026!
 Have a question you wish to ask?
 Ask it on our Editage Insights Q&A forum.